zhengwang9/ORCGT/README.md

 ```

 ## Major Tumor Margin Extraction
 We employ a pretrained HoVerNet to classify tumor patches based on their cell count.
-Then, we derive the mask for the major tumor region using UNet.
+Then, we derive the mask for the major tumor region using UNet with tumor dentisy map.
 ```bash
 #classify tumor patches
 python ./hv_res_post-process/choose_tumor_patch.py